TobyBass/Para/README.md

 # Para
-A low level compiled language equipped with pointers and inline asm
+A low level compiled language equipped with pointers and inline asm.